jonsimonsen/webaoa/README.md

 -Under development...
 -Added some longer text for placeholder user stories with a picture.
 -Should look into how to transfer the content of these directly to the home page.
+-Added a link home from user story pages.